JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 >
 > **Short summary**: `KotlinTopLevelExtension` and `KotlinTopLevelExtensionConfig` interfaces are deprecated in favor of a new `KotlinTopLevelExtension` interface.
 > This interface merges `KotlinTopLevelExtensionConfig`, `KotlinTopLevelExtension`, and `KotlinProjectExtension`
-> to provide a clearer API hierarchy, and official access to JVM toolchain and compiler properties.
+> to streamline API hierarchy, and provide official access to the JVM toolchain and compiler properties.
 >
 > **Deprecation cycle**:
 >